ehcache/contributing/CONTRIBUTING.md

 ## Process

-The Terracotta project is owned by IBM.
+The Ehcache project is owned by IBM.
 Please follow the simple contribution process documented here.

 In brief, the process is as simple as: